04/2016 • Updated 02/04/2019

 The Group continues to install water treatment stations on its manufacturing sites.
 The water treatment station at L’Oréal’s plant in Nairobi, Kenya, which is situated near a nature reserve, opened in 2017, and represents a key contribution to improving the site’s environmental footprint.

 L’Oréal aims at reusing industrial water at every possible opportunity, and then re-treating the wastewater leaving the water treatment system, with the help of diverse technologies (including ultrafiltration, reverse osmosis, etc.), in order to extract very high-quality water.
 This water is then reused for cleaning production tools or for cooling processes.
 By the end of 2017, 11 of the Group’s plants had installations of this kind in place, becoming pioneers in the beauty industry: in Karlsruhe (Germany), Libramont (Belgium), Montreal (Canada), Suzhou (China), Burgos (Spain), Aulnay and Rambouillet (France), Pune (India), Settimo (Italy), Istanbul (Turkey), Vorsino (Russia) and Migdal (Israel).
-Globally, L’Oréal now aims to develop “dry factories”.
+Globally, L’Oréal now aims to develop “waterloop factories”.

 Since 2013, L’Oréal has encouraged its packaging and raw materials suppliers to participate in CDP’s Water Disclosure Project, a programme whose mission is to engage companies in publishing their water management strategy and performance annually.
 In 2018, 91 of the Group’s suppliers agreed to participate in the programme.